casper-network/docs-archive/dapp-dev-guide/querying.md

 ### Pre-Requisites

+The structure of Global state and the Blockchain Design can be found [here](https://docs.casperlabs.io/en/latest/implementation/index.html).

 Responses from the node are returned as JSON.
 To make the output readable, it's recommended to have JQuery installed on the system.

 ```bash
 sudo apt-get install -y libjs-jquery
 ```

 ## Installing the client